-Contrary to popular belief, African safari is not synonymous with luxury or non-budget traveling.
+Contrary to popular belief, an African safari is not synonymous with luxury or non-budget traveling.
 In fact, there are a lot of ways to explore Africa on a budget.
 In East Africa, especially in Kenya, there are group-joining safaris that travelers can opt with.
 Whether you are traveling solo or as a couple, a group-joining safari could be an ideal way to cut down your travel costs and at the same time meet people with similar interests as yours.
 But, what is a group-joining safari and how is it like?

 Group-Joining Safari in a nutshell

 As its name suggests, a group-joining safari is when you join a group for your safari.
 Typically, you need to contact a tour operator to join one but there are also other options.
 The first one, and a highly recommended way, is to find like-minded travelers in forums and blog posts.
 Seriously, there are a lot of them looking for travel buddies.
 Another option, which is probably not the best one to do, is to not book any and just surprise yourself when you get to your country of destination.
 You see, many people outside the airport offer such services.
 But, beware because some of them are not really part of a tour company but just a middleman who’ll look for an operator for you and add a certain fee on top of the rate.
 So, if you’re feeling adventurous or you haven’t arranged any group safari yet, you can personally head to travel offices like those in India Street near the clocktower roundabout.
 Lastly, and this is probably the most common practice, is to book with a respectable tour operator or arrange a group with other travelers in forums like TripAdvisor, Fodors, Lonely Planet, etc. While this is so far a safe practice, the best way is still to go online and message a local tour operator.
 Make sure the tour operator is based in Kenya and not just a travel agent who can hook you up with operators (this entails an added expense, too!).

 What to expect

 Here are things you can expect from a group-joining safari: